KIDS AGED 6 TO 18 YEARS

 We can help you and your child in a number of ways including:

-- Specific skill development – for example walking, riding a bike, writing, using scissors, etc.
+- Mobility and movement – for example walking, using hands for play, etc.

 - Accessing the school curriculum.